KalkulierbaR/kalkulierbar/backend/docs/FirstOrderFormula.md

 4. Nothing else is a term

-Please note that functions must have at least one argument and that different functions with the same name but different numbers of arguments may exist.
+Please note that functions must have at least one argument and that different functions with the same name but different numbers of arguments must not exist.
+Neither can functions and constants share names.

 ### Atomic Formulae

 An atomic formula is a relation with one or more terms as arguments, written as `R(t1, t2, ... tn)` where `R` is an identifier with an uppercase first character.
 Please note that relations with the same name but different numbers of arguments may exist.

+Note that relations and variables are not allowed to share the same name and that no two relations with different arity may share a name.

 ### First Order Formulae